shoobyban/sshman/README.md

 - [ ] Web Interface Authentication (where to store creds?)
 - [ ] Updated At timestamps
 - [ ] Audit log
+    - [ ] audit log logging all changes from changeset (sync op) on apply
 ### (Possible) Future Plans

 - [x] Reuse stored ssh key for modifying user